exonum/exonum-doc/src/architecture/consensus.md

 Commit -> (Round)+ -> Commit -> ...
 ```

-On the timeline, these states look like this (for one of the
+On the timeline, these states look the following way (for one of the
 validator nodes):

 ```none